 If you fail to provide information when requested, which is necessary for us to consider your application, we will not be able to process your application successfully.
-For example, if we require a credit check or references for this tenancy and you fail to provide us with relevant details, we will not be able to take your application further.
+For example, if we require a credit check or references for this tenancy and you fail to provide us with relevant details.
+Sharing your Information

-We may share limited personal data with our contractors who are carrying out services on our behalf including but not restricted to:
+We may share limited personal data with our contractors who are carrying out services on our behalf including but not limited to:

-- with our professional and legal advisors for the purposes of taking advice.
+- Seek advice from our professional and legal advisors for the purposes of taking advice.